Jul 24 2012

 (1945 – 1991)

 |The development of atomic technology during World War II made a tremendous impact on the world after the war.
 The Cold War is also known as the “Fifty-Year War” of competition between its two principle adversaries, theUnited Statesand theSoviet Union.
 This introduction will examine the further development/improvement of atomic weapons and corresponding delivery systems, and how the world successfully avoided employing these weapons to save the planet.
 The collapse of colonial empires ushered in the emergence of many new nations.
 These nations, in many instances, became the witting or unwitting pawns of the first world struggling against the second world in regional conflicts.|

 Second Nine Weeks:

 If you have questions concerning any of this material please feel free to contact me.
 I use an answering machine to screen calls at home so please leave a message.
-During the school day the best time to contact me is between 12:30 and 13:15 (1:15) during my prep-time.
+During the school day the best time to contact me is before school, during my prep-time, or immediately after school.

 David R. Potthast, MA